mmoqui/FujiSimuRecipesGen/README.md

   FujiSimuRecipesGen -s mySettings.yaml -csv mySpreadsheetsWithTheRecipes.csv
 ```

-* the FP1 film simulations will be generated in the folder from which the program has been executed.
+* the FP1 film simulations will be generated in the folder indicated in the `mySettings.yaml` file.

 ### Build for all supported systems